-- AZTrail.org – One of the best trail association websites with a ton of resources.
-Conside an annual donation.
+- AZTrail.org – One of the best trail association websites with many resources.
+Consider an annual donation.

 Travel To and From the Trail

 There are several ways to get to the trailheads.
-A few of the most common include plane, bus, shuttle, trail angels, hitchhiking, and Uber/Lyft.
+A few of the most common include planes, buses, shuttles, trail angels, hitchhiking, and Uber/Lyft.

-I used Ken's Shuttle Service when I started my NOBO hike in 2020.
-The shuttle was easy to set up with Ken via e-mail, and I set it up in advance so I could post on Facebook which allowed me to find two other hikers to split the shuttle cost with me.
+I used Ken’s Shuttle Service when I started my NOBO hike in 2020.
+The shuttle was easy to set up with Ken via e-mail, and I set it up in advance so I could post on Facebook, allowing me to find two other hikers to split the shuttle cost with me.

 Hiking From the Northern Terminus

-The Arizona Trail had numerous trail trail closures and updates in 2020 due to fires, construction and reroutes.
+Due to fires, construction, and reroutes, the Arizona Trail had numerous trail closures and updates in 2020.
 You can view these below.